ibm-client-success/think2020/README.md

 Go back to the data set menu and click `Train model`.
 ![img](labguide/img/powerai11.png)

 In this menu, you will create a new machine learning model.
 PowerAI Vision supports multiple model types such as Faster R-CNN, YOLO, and Detectron.
 In this lab, we will use Faster R-CNN.

+NOTE: Do not change the model and leave it to the default name `car_model`

-Select `Object detection` and turn on `Advanced settings`.
+**Select `Object detection` and turn on `Advanced settings`.**

+We will use `Faster R-CNN` model for training

 ![img](labguide/img/powerai13.png)